dhis2/training-docs/content/android/tg_maps.md

 ![](images/geospatial/image8.png)

-* The First option will select the exact latitude and longitude of the device
+* Click on Add Location which will select the exact latitude and longitude of the device.

-* The Second option will open the map where you can select the location of your choice and Save it
+* Select the location of your choice and Save it.

 These coordinates can be displayed by selecting the program option within the map on Android.